mizumoto-cn/TRPcG/Readme.md

 Then you need a new `main.go` like [main.go.bak](main.go.bak)

+> Noted that you'll need to change the import `"demo/message"` to `"github.com/mizumoto-cn/TRPcG/testing/message"` in `main.go`

-After that you can implement your rpc client.
+After that you can implement your rpc client like [clientmain.go.bak](clientmain.go.bak):

 ```golang
 ...